 Playa Ancon is the best beach in Southern mainland Cuba.
-The beach boasts a sparkling golden sandy scenery and crystal clear turquoise waters.
-Over the years, it has managed to retain its exquisite appeal with gorgeous reefs, shrubs, and trees.
+The beach boasts sparkling golden sandy scenery and crystal clear turquoise waters.
+Over the years, it has retained its exquisite appeal with gorgeous reefs, shrubs, and trees.

 One of the best activities you can engage in Playa Ancon is diving in the reefs.
 You may also choose to go for a fishing excursion, revel in the adventures of deep-sea fishing, or partake in bottom fishing.
 Or, just go snorkeling and to Cayo Blanco, one of the most attractive excursions here.

-Perhaps the reason why Playa Ancon is so visited is that it’s near one of the leading tourist destinations in Cuba: Trinidad.
+Perhaps Playa Ancon is so visited because it’s near one of the leading tourist destinations in Cuba: Trinidad.
 Trinidad, located about 7.5 miles from Playa Ancon, is a colonial town frozen in time.
-There are plenty of things to do in Trinidad, but that would deserve its own article.
+There are plenty of things to do in Trinidad, but that would deserve its article.

 The Best Beaches Near Havana, Cuba

 Visiting the nearby beaches is definitely among the top things to do in Havana.
-Havana has some gorgeous beaches that you can easily access via a short drive from the city center itself.
-It is pretty easy for anyone to visit any of these beaches and have a splendid time at their leisure.
-Plus, they can also head back to the lively city for a night out.
+Havana has some gorgeous beaches that you can easily access via a short drive from the city center.
+It is easy for anyone to visit these beaches and have a splendid time at leisure.
+They can also head back to the lively city for a night out.

-Although Havana is pretty close to some exemplary beaches, we cannot say the same for some parts, especially Old Havana.
+Although Havana is close to some exemplary beaches, we cannot say the same for some parts, especially Old Havana.
 The nearest beach to this area is Playa del Chivo, and there isn’t much to say about it.
-Playa del Chivo isn’t a big deal when it comes to the best beaches in Havana.
+Playa del Chivo isn’t a big deal compared to other beaches in Havana.

 East Havana Beaches (Playas del Este)